VicentGN/WebGISService/README.md

 # WebGISService

 WebGISService.
-Geospatial operations running on backend.
+Geospatial operations running as a service.
 Based on NodeJS/ExpressJS and TurfJS.
 Try the demo: https://web-gis-service.onrender.com
 ## Starting 🚀